intellistream/MorphStream/scripts/PerformanceEvaluation/PerformanceComparison/flink-sl/redis/README.md

 * `initServerConfig()` sets up the default values of the `server` structure.
 * `initServer()` allocates the data structures needed to operate, setup the listening socket, and so forth.
-* `aeMain()` starts the event loop which listens for new connections.
+* `aeMain()` starts the inputEvent loop which listens for new connections.

-There are two special functions called periodically by the event loop:
+There are two special functions called periodically by the inputEvent loop:

 1. `serverCron()` is called periodically (according to `server.hz` frequency), and performs tasks that must be performed from time to time, like checking for timed out clients.
-2. `beforeSleep()` is called every time the event loop fired, Redis served a few requests, and is returning back into the event loop.
+2. `beforeSleep()` is called every time the inputEvent loop fired, Redis served a few requests, and is returning back into the inputEvent loop.

 Inside server.c you can find code that handles other vital things of the Redis server: